 More importantly, the patient passively waited for a change in this inevitability, believing that the promise of pain relief would ultimately be kept.
-He remained sedentary, and his health habits (obesity, smoking, etc) further
+He remained sedentary, and his health habits (obesity, smoking, etc) further deteriorated.

 When he did not improve, he became blameful, not of the surgeon who made this unsupported promise, but of the insurance company for becoming increasingly reluctant, over the years, to authorize more tests and procedures that had little if any chance of changing the patient’s plight.

-Whether the surgeon made that promise out of compassion or merely as a marketing tool, one never knows, but the impact of the promise has been ever lasting.
+Whether the surgeon made that promise out of compassion or merely as a marketing tool, one never knows, but the impact of the broken promise has been ever lasting.

 Painful realities are hard to impart, and no one wants to be the bearer of bad news or negative expectations.
 But there is a difference between offering what a patient wants to hear, and telling a patient what he needs to hear.

-Countless times, patients have told me, “I wish I had just been told the truth up front so I could begin to deal with it before I became dependent on all this medication that I hate to take but now can’t do without.”
+Many times, patients have told me, “I wish I had just been told the truth up front so I could begin to deal with it before I became dependent on all this medication that I hate to take but now can’t do without.”